nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 2. List by category
 3. List by storage location

 The first command, list all food, is implemented by iterating through the collection of food in the fridge.
 The names of all the food is concatenated using a Java StringBuilder, and the final result, containing the list of all food, is returned to the main program.

+The sequence diagram below shows how this `list` operation works:

+![ListCommandSequenceDiagram](diagrams/diagram_images/ListCommandSequenceDiagram.png)

 The second and third commands, list by category or storage location, is also implemented by iterating through the collection of food in the fridge.
-However, there is an additional check to verify if the given food contains the correct category/storage location attribute as requested by the user.
+However, there would be an additional check to verify if the given food item contains the correct category/storage location attribute as requested by the user, before being returned to the `ListCommand`.

-If the category/storage location is as requested, the name of the food will be concatenated to the result using a Java StringBuilder.
-Otherwise, the name of the food would not be part of the result.
+If it does not match the required attribute that food item would not be part of the result.
-The final result, containing the list of all food belonging to the category/storage location, is returned to the main program.
+The final result, containing the list of all food belonging to the category/storage location, would then be returned to the main program.

-The sequence diagram shows how the `list` operation works:

-![ListCommandSequenceDiagram](diagrams/diagram_images/ListCommandSequenceDiagram.png)

 ### History Command